 dark ale (alternatively you can use one cup of strong black coffee)

 1. In a saucepan cook bacon until the fat is rendered and the bacon is lightly browned.

 2. With a slotted spoon remove the bacon from the pan.
-Throw away all but 3 tbps of the rendered bacon fat.
+Throw away all but 3 tbsp of the rendered bacon fat.

-3. Soften the onions and garlic on a medium heat in the remaining bacon fat until translucent.
+3. Soften the onions and garlic on medium heat in the remaining bacon fat until translucent.

 4. Add the vinegar, brown sugar, maple syrup and beer and bring to the boil.

 5. Add the bacon and stir to combine.